LIT-Protocol/developer-guides-code/la-sign-and-send-sol-tx/nodejs/README.md

 ### Run the Test

 After filling out the `.env` file, run `yarn test` to run the test.
-You will get a Lit Action timeout error, however, if you review the Lit node logs you'll see that code execution completes ~9 second before the request times out.
+You will get a Lit Action timeout error, however, if you review the Lit node logs you'll see that code execution completes before the request times out.

 Here's an example log output for request `lit_baa0d493d6464`